-Should I let my staff carry over holidays into next year?
+Should I let my staff carry over their holidays?

-Here’s everything you need to know if your employees still have annual leave to take before the end of the year.
+Here’s everything you need to know if your employees still have annual leave to take before your holiday year ends.

-It’s that time of year again.
-Employees have holiday allowance left to take, but there isn’t much time left in the year to take it.
+It’s a common occurrence at the end of every holiday year.
+Employees have holiday allowance left to take, but there’s little time left to take it.
 If this sounds like your business, you’re not alone…

 Did you know?

-Out of a quarter of a million BrightHR users (whose holiday year runs from 1st January to 31st December 2019 on their staff holiday planner), 77% still have holiday allowance remaining this year.
-And 59% still have holiday remaining with no option to carry it over to next year.
+Out of a quarter of a million BrightHR users (whose holiday year ran from 1st January to 31st December on their staff holiday planner), 77% still had holiday allowance remaining at the end of October 2019.
+And 59% of them had no option to carry it over into 2020.

 The legal stuff

-Yes, the remaining 1.6 weeks (minimum) can be carried over.
-But this isn’t the law— it’s up to you, the employer, whether you allow your staff to do this.
+If an employee has any non-statutory annual leave remaining (like the extra five days in the example above) then this can also be carried over, but it isn’t the law— it’s up to you, the employer, whether you allow your staff to do this.

 These rules don’t apply in the following situations:

-- If your employee can’t take holidays because they’re on sick leave, you must allow them to carry over their annual leave—up to a maximum of four weeks.
+- If your employee can’t take their holidays because they’re on certified sick leave, you must allow them to carry over their statutory annual leave entitlement (for up to 15 months after the leave year has ended).

-- If your employee can’t take holidays because they’re on maternity leave, you must allow them to carry over the whole of their remaining annual leave into the following year.
+- If your employee can’t take holidays because they’re on statutory family leave (e.g. maternity leave), you must allow them to carry over the whole of their remaining annual leave into the following year.

-But remember, every situation’s different, so it’s important you get advice if you’re unsure about annual leave, to make sure you get it right.
+But remember, every situation’s different.
+So you’re unsure about any carryover rules, make sure you get advice to help you get it right.

 The PROS of carryover

-Letting staff carry over holidays can help to avoid the rush of everyone manically booking their holidays in December before the year’s end.
+Letting staff carry over holidays can help to avoid the rush of everyone manically booking their holidays before the year’s end—and it can be tough for a small business to have so many people off at the same time.

-It can be good for staff morale, too.
-Letting staff take extended holidays for such things as a house move or an extended honeymoon shows your staff that you value they have personal lives outside of work.
+Carryover can be good for staff morale, too.
+Letting staff take extended holidays for such things as a house move or an extended honeymoon shows your staff that you value them.

 The CONS of carryover